Home Compare DIS vs EVD.DE

 The Walt Disney Company vs CTS Eventim AG & Co.
 KGaA: Which Stock Looks Stronger in 2026?

-CTS Eventim KGaA holds the cleaner structural position, with profitability as the main driver and growth adding further support.
+CTS Eventim KGaA holds the cleaner structural position, with growth as the main driver and profitability adding further support.
 The Walt Disney Company still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (DIS: S&P 500, EVD.DE: STOXX 600).
+Peer scores are normalised within each company's primary universe (DIS: Russell 1000, EVD.DE: HDAX).

-The lead is spread across profitability and growth, rather than sitting in one isolated gap.
+The result is anchored in growth, but profitability also reinforces the same direction.
 CTS Eventim AG & Co.
-KGaA leads by 10 points on the overall comparison score.
+KGaA leads by 9 points on the overall comparison score.

 INDUSTRY COMPARISON